junoteam/projectX/README.md

-## LAMP Deploy Script for Centos 6.5/6.6 systems
+## LAMP Deploy Script for CentOS 6.5/6.6 systems
 Very first and 'raw' version of LAMP Deploy Script.
-LAMP Deploy Script - written with Python 2.7 and should run "out of the box" on Centos 6.5/6.6 systems.
+LAMP Deploy Script - written with Python 2.7 and should run "out of the box" on CentOS 6.5/6.6 systems.
 Script was written to help web developers and any new user in Linux to deploy his own, ready to use web server.
 In one click user can install Apache, MySQL and PHP.

 ## What script do?
 - Add EPEL & IUS repository to the system